lalaorome/SycaBot_ros_DEPRECATED/README.md

 # SycaBot_ros
 Package to make decentralized multi-agent control and task assignment using jetbots and ros2.
 Use with https://github.com/lalaorome/Central_PC

+Please also don't hesitate to read the links in RESOURCES.md.
+Have a look at ROS2_Toolkit if you want a catch up on ROS2 basics.

 # Configure and setup a JetBot to make it work with this package

 ## Step 1 : Install JetPack 4.5 and configure JetBot: